Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

         - E.g. We can recognize an object regardless of viewpoint, illumination, and size.
     - The product of perception is intimately interwoven with memory.
 ![Figure 6.1](figure6-1.png)
-- Object constancy: our ability to recognize an object regardless of the situation.
+- *Object constancy*: our ability to recognize an object regardless of the situation.
 - Sensation, perception, and recognition are distinct phenomena.
 - Visual information coming from an object varies in three factors
     - Viewing position